faraz0/todo-RHooks/README.md

 # todo-RHooks
-ToDo App using React hooks and function programming
+ToDo App using React hooks and functional programming